vrmiguel/jacarex-old/README.md

 ## Build

 A Rust toolchain must be installed to build Jacarex.
 If you don't have one installed, get it at [rustup.rs](https://rustup.rs/)

-Jacarex is currently being developed in `rustc v 1.5.0`, but should be buildable on considerably older versions as well.
+Jacarex is currently being developed with `rustc v1.5.0`, but should be buildable on considerably older versions as well.

 ```bash
 git clone https://github.com/vrmiguel/jacarex   # clone the repo